 It is NOT because I need the exercise.
 I've been "working out" religiously for 35 years or more, and am in decent shape physically.
 Please sit while I fill you in on what drives this behavior, which is one way of putting it.

-My kids thought that I would like a Fitbit (actually the Garmin version) for my 57th birthday back in January.
+My kids thought that I would like a Fitbit (actually the Garmin version) for my birthday a year ago.
 This contraption looks like a stylish watch that goes with any outfit.
 In reality, it is a hypnotic device that slowly takes over your life.
 I'd love to get my hands on the genius who came up with this thing.
 You see, the premise is that the thing yells at you during the day.
 "Move!" it will scream if I'm stationary for more than a few minutes.
-The thing has only known me for a few months, yet it has already decided that my daily goal for steps is 11,150, and according to this masochist, I need to go up at least 10 steps per day.
-Cute.
-11,150 steps is ~5.5 miles.
+The thing has only known me for a few months, yet it has already decided my daily goal for steps, and according to this masochist, I need to go up at least 10 steps per day.
 To make things worse, if I hit my goal, the piece of plastic raises my goal the next day (where will it end?).
 When I hit my goal, the poor excuse for a watch (P.E.W) sings "Goal" and shows a party hat and some confetti flying.